hope404alive/movie-recommendation-system/README.md

 ### Usage

-1. Run the `movie_recommendation.py` script to load the dataset, preprocess data, and create the recommendation system.
+1. Run the `movierecommendations.ipynb` script to load the dataset, preprocess data, and create the recommendation system.

 2. Use the `get_recommendations` function to get movie recommendations:
    ```python